 Feature film production:

-Annual state support for the film industry in 2018:
+Annual support for AV industry in 2021:

 Slovakia is a member of: